-The Under Secretary of State for Political Affairs directs the activities of the geographic bureaus, which are responsible for U.S. foreign affairs activities in the major regions of the world.
-These seven bureaus are shown in Figure 3-2.
-They have a direct role in the SA budget formulation process and other day-to-day SA matters.
+The Under Secretary of State for Political Affairs directs the activities of the geographic bureaus (including the bureau of counterrorism), which are responsible for U.S. foreign affairs activities in the major regions of the world.
+These eight bureaus are shown in Figure 3-2.
+They have a direct role in the SA/SC budget formulation process and other day-to-day SA/SC matters.